 ETFs and mutual funds each have different security protocols.
 Many people are shocked to hear that SPDR Gold Shares (GLD), the largest gold-backed ETF in the world, actually does not insure its gold.
 When you purchase physical gold products, most brokerage companies and jewelers will either include insurance in the purchase price or allow you to insure your metal for an additional fee.

-The tradeoff: Security is a top priority for any element as precious and valuable as gold.
+The tradeoff: Security is a top priority for any commodity as precious and valuable as gold.
 Because of this, security is often very expensive.

 Vaulted’s founders took a close look at these factors and built a gold investing platform without the trade-offs.
 Vaulted leverages cutting edge technology and over 50 years of precious metals expertise to fulfill all four of the factors listed below.
 Vaulted bridges the gap to allow any investor to obtain the benefits of gold.